m-escobar/mdt-converter/README.md

 # This project have been created in sometime about 1989.

-Convert a text file formatted for MDT systems.
+Convert a text file formatted in MDT file format.

 This project have been added here just to remember me how was to learn coding when the only knowledge source I had was a book.